chibuzordev/bluesky-scraper/README.md

 ### Blue Sky Scraper

-A lightweight, modular FastAPI service for collecting and analyzing social and institutional data across multiple platforms.
-It starts with Bluesky, and is extendable to Twitter/X, YouTube, News, and more.
+A lightweight, modular FastAPI service for collecting and analyzing social and institutional data across Bluesky.

 ##### Overview